 AUTISM SPECTRUM DISORDERS

-While most diagnoses of autism are made in the preschool years of a child’s life, there are some instances where diagnoses are instead discovered in elementary school.
+While most diagnoses of autism are made in the early years of a child’s life, there are some instances where diagnoses are instead discovered in high school or young adulthood.

 Why is detection important at this age?

-In elementary school, a child’s self-esteem is formed on a foundation of growth and successes in interpersonal functioning and other arenas.
-Early autism identification and diagnosis affords a child the opportunity to acquire skills and/or accommodations that help prevent their differences in social communication from negatively impacting their emerging self-esteem.
+In high school and beyond, a young adult’s self-esteem continues to be formed by a foundation of successes in interpersonal functioning and other arenas.
+Autism identification and diagnosis affords a young adult the opportunity to acquire skills and/or accommodations that help prevent their differences in social communication from negatively impacting their self-esteem.

-Signs of autism spectrum disorder (ASD) can involve challenges with social interaction, restricted interests, and repetitive behaviors.
-Here are some signs of autism to look out for if your child is in elementary school:
+Signs of autism spectrum disorder (ASD) can involve social interaction challenges, restricted interests, and repetitive behaviors.
+Here are some signs of autism to look out for if your child is in high school or is a young adult:

 - Struggles to interpret non-verbal social cues

-If you see any of these signs, we recommend contacting our office for an evaluation.
+If you see any of these signs then we recommend contacting our office for an evaluation.

 How We Evaluate Your Child for Autism